sketchplugins/plugin-directory/README.md

 - [Rename Export](https://github.com/TheSonOfThomp/Batch-Export-Rename), by Adam Thompson: Use this plugin to batch export layers with consistent filenames
 - [Renamer](https://github.com/webkul/renamer), by Webkul, Nitish Khagwal: Select multiple layers/groups/artboards and rename all of them on the go.
 - [Renamer](https://github.com/webkul/renamer), by Webkul, Nitish Khagwal: Select multiple layers/groups/artboards and rename all of them on the go.
-- [Replace Colour](https://github.com/lewishowles/sketch-replace-colour), by Lewis Howles: Replace all fill or text colours matching the selected layer
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).
 - [Reset Image Aspect Ratio](https://github.com/perrysmotors/reset-image-aspect-ratio), by Giles Perry: A Sketch plugin that resets the aspect ratio of selected images.